kedro-org/kedro-viz/docs/source/cli-docs.md

   - TCP port that Kedro Viz will listen to.
 Defaults to `4141`.

 - `--browser / --no-browser`
   - Whether to open the Kedro Viz interface in the default browser.
-The browser will only open if the host is `localhost`.
+The browser will open if the host is `localhost`.
 Defaults to `True`.

 - `--load-file <path>`
   - Path to load Kedro Viz data from a directory.
-If provided, Kedro Viz will load the visualization data from this path instead of generating it from the pipeline.
+If provided, Kedro Viz will load the visualisation data from this path instead of generating it from the pipeline.

 - `--save-file <path>`
   - Path to save Kedro Viz data to a directory.
-If provided, the visualization data will be saved to this path for later use.
+If provided, the visualisation data will be saved to this path for later use.

 - `--pipeline, -p <pipeline>`
-  - Name of the registered pipeline to visualize.
-If not set, the default pipeline is visualized.
+  - Name of the registered pipeline to visualise.
+If not set, the default pipeline is visualised.

 - `--env, -e {environment>}`
   - Kedro configuration environment.
 If not specified, the catalog config in `local` will be used.
 You can also set this through the `KEDRO_ENV` environment variable.

 - `--autoreload, -a`
-  - Enable autoreloading of the Kedro Viz server when a Python or YAML file changes in the Kedro project.
+  - Enable autoreload of the Kedro Viz server when a Python or YAML file changes in the Kedro project.

 - `--include-hooks`
-  - Include all registered hooks in the Kedro project for visualization.
+  - Include all registered hooks in the Kedro project for visualisation.

 - `--params <params>`
   - Specify extra parameters for the Kedro Viz run.
 This option supports the same format as the `params` option in the Kedro CLI.